Virginia Girls Choir

 (Looking for the Virginia Boys Choir?
 Follow this link.)

 The Virginia Girls Choir, founded at St. Stephen's in 2008, is an auditioned group of girls in grades four through twelve who come from across the greater Richmond area.
 The girls work to sing with spirit and understanding in a variety of musical styles, with the music of the Anglican tradition taking pride of place in their repertoire.
 They have performed under the direction of noted choir trainer Dr. Barry Rose, and have performed with recording artist and composer Ana Hernández.
-Their director is Peter Hopkins.
+Their director is Kerry Court.

 At St. Stephen’s, the choir sings Evensong every Wednesday at 5:30 p.m., and during Sunday morning services.
 The choir has also sung concerts and worship services at Chester Presbyterian Church; River Road Baptist Church; St. Bridget Roman Catholic Church, Richmond; The First Lady’s Luncheon and for the National Association of Women in Business awards, both at the Omni Hotel, Richmond; at the Diamond for Flying Squirrels games; Epiphany Church, Danville; Bruton Parish Church, Williamsburg; St. Paul’s Church, K St., Washington, DC; the Cathedral of St. John the Divine in New York City; Washington National Cathedral; St. Bartholomew’s Church, NY; St. Luke’s Church, East Hampton, NY; St. William the Abbot Catholic Church, NY.